 Living with and loving someone who has been diagnosed with borderline personality disorder can sometimes be challenging.
 When one family member is suffering with intense and ever-changing emotions, many family members are thrown into the chaos that results from unrelenting crises.

 Dialectical behavior therapy isn't just for the person with the problem; it's for anyone who has a desire to cope more effectively with their own anxiety, anger, and frustration.

-Beginning Tuesday, May 29, 2018 at 7:00 pm Eastern/4:00 pm Pacific, I'll be offering a 12-week online DBT skills class designed just for family members and friends.
-Each live, interactive webinar is one hour in length.
-The cost is just three monthly payments of $99 each per person.
+Beginning Tuesday, May 21, 2019 at 7:00 pm Eastern/4:00 pm Pacific, I'll be offering a 12-week online DBT skills class designed just for family members and friends.
+(If you are outside the US, you can convert the time zone difference by clicking here.)
+Each live, interactive webinar is one hour in length and all sessions will be recorded for future listening.
+The investment for this course is just three monthly payments of $129 each per person.